HoTT/HoTT-Agda/README.md

 ### Integers

-- `Algebra.Groups` contains the definition of a group
+- `Algebra.Groups` contains a crappy definition of a group
 - `Integers.Integers` contains the definition of the successor function, the proof that it’s an equivalence, and the proof that the type of the integers is a set
 - `Integers.GroupIntegers` contains a proof that the integers form a group